 Expenses incurred to establish the trust and issue the notes (other than fees that are due to the underwriters) are payable by the depositor.
-Expenses to be paid by the depositor in relation to the offered notes are estimated to be \$3,281,988.
+Expenses to be paid by the depositor are estimated to be \$2,310,183.

 THE TRUST STUDENT LOAN POOL